About Ganaraska Forest Centre

 Notice to Ganaraska Forest Users

-The Ganaraska Forest timber harvest season is in full swing.
-Keep your eyes out for active cut blocks and closed trails.
+The Ganaraska Forest timber harvest season is still in operation.
+Keep your eyes out for active blocks and closed trails.
+Boundary Road should be noted as a main area to stay clear of.
+Users should exercise caution and give logging trucks space if they come across them.
 Remember to stay clear of areas where harvesting is occurring - be cautious, be safe!

 The Ganaraska Region Conservation Authority is looking for volunteers who can help out with clearing single track trails as well as other trails.
 Forest members who are dirt bike or ATV riders (for trails in the West and East Forest areas) or mountain bike riders (for the Central Forest) would be well suited to this task.
 We…Read More